astronomer/docs/learn/use-case-airflow-mlflow.md

 ---
-title: "Analyze possum data with MLflow and Airflow"
+title: "Predict possum tail length using linear regression with MLflow and Airflow"
 description: "Use Airflow and MLflow to conduct and track a regression model."
 id: use-case-airflow-mlflow
 sidebar_label: "Regression with Airflow + MLflow"
 sidebar_custom_props: { icon: 'img/integrations/mlflow.png' }
 ---

 [MLflow](https://mlflow.org/) is a popular tool for tracking and managing machine learning models.
 It can be used together with Airflow for ML orchestration (MLOx), leveraging both tools for what they do best.

-This use case shows how to use MLflow with Airflow to engineer machine learning features, train a [sklearn Ridge regression model](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeCV.html) and create predictions based on the trained model.
+This use case shows how to use MLflow with Airflow to engineer machine learning features, train a [scikit-learn Ridge linear regression model](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeCV.html) and create predictions based on the trained model.

 :::info